henrystokeley/pgsheets/README.rst

 Currently the following cannot be done with pgsheets:

 - Create a spreadsheet
-- Add a workbook to a spreadsheet
-- Rename a spreadsheet or a workbook
+- Rename a spreadsheet or a worksheet
 - Prevent certain values from changing slightly e.g. 'True' becomes 'TRUE'

 Finally the Google API has some limitations.